rotimi2020/Data-Analyst-Portfolio/rossmann_store_sales_analysis/README.md

 ---

-Best Model Selection and Analysis
+# Best Model Selection and Analysis

-Best Overall Model:
+## Best Overall Model
+**CatBoost Regressor** demonstrates the most accurate predictions with:
+- **Lowest RMSE:** 624.41
+- **High R² score:** 0.9338
+- **MAPE:** 7.5%

-The CatBoost Regressor shows the lowest RMSE of 624.41 and high R² score of 0.9338, indicating excellent predictive accuracy and variance explanation.
-It also has a very low MAPE (7.5%), making it the most reliable for precise forecasts.
+This combination indicates excellent predictive accuracy and strong variance explanation, making CatBoost the most reliable model for precise sales forecasting.

-Close Contenders:
+## Close Contenders
+- **XGBoost Regressor:**

-XGBoost Regressor closely follows with RMSE of 642.07, and an R² of 0.93.
+  RMSE of 642.07 and R² of 0.93 , closely following CatBoost, showing competitive performance in capturing data relationships.
+- **PyCaret (with multiple regressors):**
-The PyCaret (adding multiple regressors) forecast also performs well with an RMSE of 1,073,553.77, but it’s significantly higher than CatBoost and XGBoost, suggesting less precision despite a good R².
+  RMSE of 1,073,553.77, though higher than boosting models, still provides valuable insights but with less precision, despite a good R² score.

-Forecasting Models:
+## Forecasting Models
+- **Prophet with Additional Regressors (promos, holidays, etc.):**

-The Prophet with additional regressors (promo, holidays, etc.) outperforms others with an RMSE of 525,387.66, indicating better seasonal and event modeling.
+  Outperforms other models with an impressive RMSE of **525,387.66**, indicating improved modeling of seasonal patterns and events.
+- **Prophet with Holiday Effects Only:**
-Prophet with holiday effects also performs well, but not as well as the regressors-enhanced version.
+  Also performs well but doesn't match the accuracy of the regressors-enhanced version.

-Deep Learning:
+## Deep Learning
+- **LSTM Model:**

-The LSTM model shows a promising RMSE of 916.26, but still higher than the top boosting models.
-It indicates potential but may require tuning for better accuracy.
+  Achieves an RMSE of **916.26**, indicating potential but still higher than the top boosting models.
+It suggests that further tuning or utilizing more data could improve its performance.

+---

-Explanation & Analysis
+## Explanation & Analysis

-RMSE as a metric:
+### RMSE as a Metric
-RMSE is prioritized because it penalizes large errors more heavily, fitting for sales forecasting where large deviations can significantly impact business decisions.
+- **Prioritized** because it penalizes large errors heavily, which is critical in sales forecasting to avoid costly mispredictions.

-Best tools:
+### Best Tools & Techniques

-Tree-based ensemble models (CatBoost, XGBoost) excel in handling structured data and capturing complex relationships.
+- **Tree-based ensemble models (CatBoost, XGBoost):**
+  Excel at handling structured, tabular data and capturing complex relationships.
+- **Prophet:**
-Prophet demonstrates good seasonality handling, especially with regressors.
+  Demonstrates excellent seasonality and event modeling, especially when augmented with regressors.
-Deep learning (LSTM), while promising, might need further tuning or more data to outperform traditional models.
-Conclusion:
+- **LSTM (Deep Learning):**
+  Offers promising results but may require further tuning, more data, or architectural adjustments for better accuracy.

+---

+## Conclusion
+Based on the analysis:
-Overall, CatBoost appears to be the most reliable predictor based on the lowest RMSE and high R², making it the recommended model for deployment.
+- **CatBoost** is the most reliable and accurate predictor owing to its lowest RMSE and high R² score.
+- It is recommended for deployment to ensure precise and stable sales forecasts.

+This selection ensures optimal performance for business intelligence, planning, and strategic decision-making.

 ---